jstormes/self-watering/REQUIRMENTS.md

 The power shoud have a keyed header for a LED so we know when power is available.

 We will test power on/off by using a dark piece of paper and sliding it across the solar panel until the circuit turn off.
 Then we will uncover the panel until the circuit turns on.
-We will do this both under locd and with just the alarm circuit active.
+We will do this both under load and with just the alarm circuit active.
 This is to simulate the sun rising, setting and being covered by clouds.

 The circuit is a success when it can be set to not cycle quickly under partial cover, but turns on and off